Bettye Ackerman is an attorney representing clients primarily in estate planning and family law.

 Leandro Castello, Assistant Professor, Fish and Wildlife Conservation, Virginia Tech

-Ian Caton, Co-owner, Wood Thrush Native Plant Nursery
+Ian Caton, Co-owner, Wood Thrush Native Plant Nursery, has worked as an ecological landscape designer for Larry Weaner Landscape Design.

 David Clubb, Associate Dean of Students and the Director of the Cranwell International Center at Virginia Tech